conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ## Breaking versus non-breaking changes

-Breaking changes in code refer to modifications or updates made to software that have the potential to disrupt the functionality of existing applications, integrations, or systems.
+Breaking code changes refer to modifications or updates made to software that have the potential to disrupt the functionality of existing applications, integrations, or systems.
 Breaking changes involve:

 - removing existing functionality
 - altering existing functionality